Latent-Mark: An Audio Watermark Robust to Neural Codec Compression: Conclusion

 \section{Conclusion}

-We propose \textbf{Latent-Mark}, the first watermarking framework specifically engineered to survive neural resynthesis, a process that causes catastrophic failure in traditional methods.
-Using the insight that watermark information must be embedded directly into the semantic latent space to navigate quantization bottlenecks, we successfully bridge the gap between DSP robustness and neural codec survivability.
+We propose Latent-Mark, the first zero-bit audio watermarking framework specifically engineered to survive neural codec compression, a process that causes catastrophic failure in traditional methods.
+Using the insight that watermark information must be embedded directly into the latent space manifolds to survive quantization bottlenecks, we successfully bridge the gap between DSP robustness and neural codec survivability.

-Our findings indicate that latent-space alignment is critical in robustness towards neural resynthesis; specifically, perturbations guided by the codebook's topological clusters achieve higher imperceptibility while maintaining high detection accuracy.
-Beyond its specialized resilience to neural synthesis, \textit{Latent-Mark} achieves state-of-the-art performance in both perceptual transparency and robustness against DSP attacks.
-Finally, we show that black-box transferability can be achieved by jointly optimizing across diverse codec architectures and inspire future research on developing unified watermarking methods to adapt to the evolving landscape of generative neural synthesis.
+Our findings indicate that latent-space alignment is critical in robustness towards neural codec compression; specifically, perturbations guided by the codebook's topological clusters achieve higher imperceptibility while maintaining high detection accuracy.
+Beyond its specialized resilience to neural synthesis, \textit{Latent-Mark} achieves competitive performance in both perceptual transparency and robustness against DSP attacks.
+We show that black-box transferability can be achieved by jointly optimizing across diverse codec architectures, and we hope our work will inspire future research on unified watermarking methods to adapt to the evolving landscape of generative neural synthesis.